sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

 > **Food for brain:**
 >
-> Check and refresh the "Images" and "Templates" tabs. *Is your image and your template still there?*
+> Check and refresh the *Images* and *Templates* tabs. *Is your image and your template still there?*
 > Start your VM again. *Is your file still there?*

-* Before you move to the next sections, shutdown the VM again to free the resources.
+* Before you move to the next sections, remember to shutdown the VM.

 ### Next: part B
 Now that you completed the Tutorial [SURFcursus - part A](surfcursus-part-A-2015-Oct-15), please continue with Tutorial [SURFcursus - part B](surfcursus-part-B-2015-Oct-15).